The Washington Post: Editorial changes and staff departures

-In February 2025, Bezos announced that the opinion section of the Post would give voice only to opinions that support "personal liberties and free markets" and divergent opinions would not be published by the Post.
-David Shipley, The Posts opinion editor, resigned after trying to persuade Bezos to reconsider the new direction.
-Within two days of the announcement, it was reported that over 75,000 digital subscribers had canceled their subscriptions.
-In March 2025, Ruth Marcus, columnist and editor for The Washington Posts opinion section, resigned after 40 years with the organization when the paper's publisher, Will Lewis, killed a column she wrote that was critical of the new direction.
-The Post also fired columnist Karen Attiah in September 2025.
+In February 2025, Bezos announced that the opinion section of the Post would publish only pieces that support "personal liberties and free markets".
+David Shipley, The Posts opinion editor, resigned after failing to persuade Bezos to reconsider.
+Within two days of the announcement, it was reported that more than 75,000 digital subscribers had canceled their subscriptions.
+The following month, publisher Will Lewis killed a column by opinion columnist and editor Ruth Marcus criticizing the new direction.
+Marcus resigned, ending her 40-year tenure with the newspaper.